 You have found the perfect home.
 However, you have not sold your existing property yet, which likely presents a funding problem.
 Hence, a bridge loan comes into play.
 You are “bridging” the gap between buying a new property and selling your old one.
-This is an option you can use to obtain cash that you can utilize to pay the down payment and closing costs on your new home before selling your existing property.
+You can use this option to obtain cash that you can utilize to pay the down payment and closing costs on your new home before selling your existing property.

 Bridge loans are designed for existing for a short period, generally only a few months.

 If you are approved for a bridge loan, you could drop the mortgage contingency clause from your offer.
-This can make it stronger, although we advise proceeding with caution, including retaining the contingency if the lender rejects your mortgage due to factors related to the building.
+Although we advise proceeding with caution, this can make it stronger, including retaining the contingency if the lender rejects your mortgage due to factors related to the building.

 You do not risk losing out on a great home since you do not have to wait until your existing property sells to purchase a new one.
 However, we caution that you should utilize a bridge loan only when you are highly confident your home will sell quickly.

 You are basing the decision on the premise that the housing market remains strong.
 This can change quickly, however.
-Bridge loans were accessible in the years leading up to the 2007-2008 housing crash.
+For example, bridge loans were accessible in the years leading up to the 2007-2008 housing crash.
 Should the situation change rapidly, you are in a difficult position since you pay a higher loan balance on two homes.